I. OBJECTIVE & PURPOSE

 16. Regulated public communications, except long distance telecommunication services or facilities;

-17. Purchases from an Annual Certification List developed by the University;
+17. Acquisitions from an Annual Certification List developed by the University;

 19. Accounting Services;